-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other heart disease, lung disease, or bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart failure, lung disease, or bleeding problems.

 - Do not stop using this medicine suddenly or change your dose unless your doctor tells you to.
-Stopping or changing the dose could bring on symptoms of your condition and can be dangerous.
+Your symptoms can return if you change or stop your dose, and this can be dangerous.